-This reservoir winterkilled during the winter of 1995-1996 and was restocked with Arlee rainbow trout.
 Survival and condition of trout is good.
-Over-winter water levels have been marginal in recent years due to increased irrigation demand downstream.
-Winterkill is likely in most years.
+Over-winter water levels have been marginal in recentyears due to increased irrigation demand downstream.
+Winterkill is likely in most years and especially this coming winter following two years of drought.

 Faber Reservoir